How to Do Self-inquiry

-The practice can be quite simple.
+So, how to do self-inquiry?
 You begin by asking, "Who am I?" or "What am I?" or "What is here right now?"
 You can also use any other question that directs your attention to your sense of "me" or to your direct experience of your existence and/or experience in this moment.
 If your attention is flowing to an outer sensation or experience, then you can ask, "To whom is this sensation or experience happening?"
 The obvious answer is that it is happening to "me."
 And so then you ask again, "Who or what is this me?"
 Repeating these questions as each new experience or sense of me arises takes the experience more and more deeply into the inner aspects of your being.

 When we focus inward on the sense of self or the "me," we can immediately notice that there are a wide range of possible discoveries.
 There is a classic story about a group of blind men encountering an elephant.
 One of the blind men gets a hold of the trunk and reports that an elephant is like a thick snake.
 Another man gets a hold of the tail and reports that no, an elephant is more like a rope.
 A third blind man gets a hold of one of the elephant's legs and reports that the other two are wrong, and an elephant is like a tree trunk.
 Of course all of the blind men were somewhat correct.